nepiskopos/missing-positive-word-prediction-mlm/README.md

-# Positive missing word predictor
+# Missing word predictor using MLMs

 This repository contains API-based ML application which predicts a missing word in a sentence which gives the sentence a positive vibe.